 The idea behind running these experiments is to challenge the status quo and look for opportunities to optimize the operational workflows by leveraging the incumbent technology infrastructure and available data.

 Even today, more than 75% of organizations have a centralized Analytics and BI function which needs to be dismantled and restructured into a HUB-AND-SPOKE model.

-The above are some of the critical initiatives organizations can take to formulate an effective data literacy framework, deliver a scalable digital literacy program, and develop an organizational culture where insights are prioritized and business value is generated through data-backed decisions.
+These are some of the critical initiatives organizations can take to formulate an effective data literacy framework, deliver a scalable digital literacy program, and develop an organizational culture where insights are prioritized and business value is generated through data-backed decisions.

 Sign up to get the latest perspectives on analytics, insights, and AI.